 Tutors are second cycle degree programme students, doctoral scholars or graduate students selected by the University according to their curriculum and experience in order to tutor, guide and give advice and assistance to students enrolled in one of the courses.
 Students can count on tutors to solve any issues they may have regarding their studies.

 This is a supplementary study activity intended mainly, but not exclusively, for freshmen of some First Degree Cycle courses.
 It aims at integrating basic knowledge necessary to better understand information provided during lessons or basic skills and competences in view of a more complete and humanistic training.

 “Outgoing Orientation” is intended for near-graduates and graduates to ease their entrance into the job market through internship experience and job opportunities.

 Specific information regarding degree courses and orientation activities has been published on the website for each course.
 There are representative professors for outgoing orientation who can be contacted for further information.

-Training opportunities and postgraduate jobs are available on the following websites:
+Training opportunities and postgraduate jobs are available on the following website:

 Departmental Representative for Incoming Orientation Activities

 prof. Simone Ferrari